Gowry Retchakan

-Career
+Biography

-Retchakan was born in Paddington, London, England to Sri Lankan parents.
+Retchakan was born in Paddington, London, England, to Sri Lankan parents.
 She was a member of Thurrock Harriers.
 In 1982, representing Sri Lanka, she finished sixth in the 100 metres hurdles at the Asian Games.
 She emerged as one of the UK's leading 400 m hurdlers in the late 1980s.
 In 1989, she finished third at the AAA Championships in 57.17, and went on to be the UK's long standing second ranked 400 m hurdler to Sally Gunnell.
 In 1990, after finishing second at the UK Championships in 58.23, she won the first of five AAAs National titles, winning in 57.14, to earn selection for the European Championships, where she was eliminated in the heats in 57.03.

 In 1991, Retchakan retained her AAAs title in 56.67.
 At the World Championships in Tokyo. she ran below 55 seconds for the first time, with 54.95 in the heats, improving to 54.88 in the semi-finals, narrowly missing the final.
 The time ranked her tenth fastest in the world for 1991.
 In 1992, Retchakan won the UK title in 55.42 and retained the AAAs title in 55.04, to earn Olympic selection.
 At the Barcelona Olympics, she ran her lifetime best of 54.63 in the semi-finals, to again narrowly miss the final.
 She was unfortunate to miss out, as she was the seventh fastest athlete overall from the two semis.
 A month after the Olympics, she was selected to represent Europe at the IAAF World Cup in Havana.
 She ran 55.66, to finish second behind Sandra Farmer-Patrick and ahead of Margarita Ponomaryova.
 She was the ninth fastest in the world for 1992.